nopnop2002/Arduino-MatrixControl/README.md

  Full speed scrolling with the LedControl library.
 For speed comparison.
 - MatrixControl-Scroll-FullSpeed
  Full speed scrolling with the MatrixControl library.
 For speed comparison. __It ends in an instant.__
+- MatrixControl-Scroll-RightToLeft
+ Scroll from left to right using the MatrixControl library.
-- MatrixControl-Scroll-Interval
+- MatrixControl-Scroll-LeftToRight
- Practical scrolling with the MatrixControl library.
+ Scroll from right to left using the MatrixControl library.

 # Normal display
 ![IMG_1776](https://user-images.githubusercontent.com/6020549/125252563-79b9f780-e333-11eb-907a-43768da36622.JPG)